Remote for Employees — 10 min

 In addition, PEOs usually have access to broader benefits networks than employers can find on their own.
 This can help companies access health insurance with more coverage and better rates, plus 401(k) and other retirement plans with lower fees and more investment options for employees.

 With remote work becoming more common, more companies now have employees in multiple parts of the world.
 You need a full EOR to hire international workers, but if you have employees within the U.S. who live in different states, a PEO can ensure you don’t run into tax troubles.
 By outsourcing, you no longer need to worry about proper withholding rates for federal and state taxes, nor do you need to worry about making your payroll tax payments on time: Your PEO handles all that on your behalf.

 Tax compliance makes up a large part of a PEO’s responsibility, but taxes are not the only form of compliance small businesses must follow.
-Not only do you have to file the proper documentation to classify your workers, but you must also make sure you maintain appropriate workers’ compensation and unemployment practices.
-Misclassifying workers carries serious consequences, so if you aren’t sure whether you’re following the rules, you may want to get some outside help.
+Not only do you have to file the proper documentation to classify your workers as employees or contractors, but you must also make sure you comply with local regulations relating to workers’ compensation, social responsibility programs such as unemployment, and other country-specific rules.
+Misclassifying workers carries serious consequences, so if you aren’t sure whether you’re following the law, you may want to get some outside help.
 PEOs don’t usually offer auditing services to double-check employee classification, but they do ensure you don’t get into trouble for filing the paperwork incorrectly.

 Small- and medium-sized businesses that have managed all their HR functions by themselves may still save money and hassle by leaning on a PEO to do the heavy lifting.

 As mentioned earlier, companies working with PEOs usually get access to a wider variety of insurance and financial products than companies on their own.
 Because PEOs work with several companies at once, they can spread risk across a larger pool of employees, making them more appealing to underwriters than small businesses with only a few dozen employees.